-Primary mixed by Joseph Santini in the 1850s, this cocktail is even older than the Sazerac, Vieux Carré, and Ramos Gin Fizz.
-The drink became popular very quickly and even made it into one of the most famous cocktail books of all time: Jerry Thomas' Bartender's Guide from 1862.
+The drink became popular very quickly and has made it into one of the most famous cocktail books of all time: Jerry Thomas' Bartender's Guide from 1862.

-And even though a Crusta can be based on many kinds of spirits, the Brandy Crusta quickly became the most popular version of this category.
-So let's find out how you can create your perfect Brandy Crusta at home.
+And even though a Crusta can be based on many kinds of spirits, the Brandy Crusta is the most popular version of this category.

 Angostura bitters or Peychaud's bitters

-A proper Brandy Crusta cocktail contains aromatic cocktail bitters.
-But there's a great variety of bitters, so which ones are the best fit?
 The two most popular choices are Angostura bitters and Peychaud's bitters.
-And when taking into account that Peychaud's bitters are also originating in New Orleans, that might tempt you to use them.
-But I would suggest otherwise.
+And with Peychaud's bitters also originating in New Orleans, one might be tempted to use them.
+But I prefer Angostura's Aromatic bitters.

 - 2 oz Cognac